exercism/v3/languages/cpp/exercises/concept/basics/.docs/after.md

 };
 ```

-A static method _must_ be called directly using the class name without creating an instance:
+A static method _must_ be called directly using the class name without creating an instance, that is done using the scope resolution operator `::`.
+The below snippets searches for a `multiply` _static_ method that accepts two `int`s as argument inside the `Calculator` _class_ scope.
+If the method is not declared _static_ the usual syntax with the `.` must be used to call it given an instance of the class that declares it, like we showed previously with the `add()` method.

 ```cpp
 auto result = Calculator::multiply(10, 5);